-Mobile app developers and project managers very often underestimate the time, resources, and money it would require to deliver code.
-They might run into same delivery issues time after time, especially when they work on similar projects.
+Mobile app developers and project managers often underestimate the time, resources, and money it would require to deliver code.
+They might run into the same delivery issues time after time, especially when they work on similar projects.

 2. Predictive Analytics DevOps

 The merger of mobile app development and operations – DevOps is known to expedite the mobile app delivery time.
 When the production environment data flows back to the developers, predictive analytics for mobile applications can help identify which coding approach is causing a bad user experience in the market.

 We analyze the data specific to the usage and failure pattern of the mobile app to predict which features or user movements are going to make the app crash.
 Then we fix the issue in future releases.

 3. Predictive Testing